CodeFHD/OptiCore/README.md

 ## Add Lens

-Creates an optical lens mesh with two spherical surfaces.
+Creates an optical lens mesh with two flat, spherical or apsheric surfaces.
-Planned to be updated in future with additional features such as aspheric surfaces.

 The component origin is currently fixed at the on-axis intersection with surface 1.